 8. Don't Inject Yourself as a Father Figure

 Don't assume you have any obligation to take on the role of being a father figure early in the relationship, even if it is just figuratively in conversation.
-Steer clear of talking about how you would handle parenting situations and avoid giving "fatherly" advice.
+A single mom dating rule means you should steer clear of talking about how you would handle parenting situations and avoid giving "fatherly" advice.
 Your date may take it as overbearing if you try to act like a father figure to her children too early.
 Likewise, avoid buying gifts for her children in the beginning.
 You may think this is a thoughtful act or gesture, but such doting on her offspring will probably be frowned upon in the early stages.

 9. Understand Sleepovers Will Be Rare